01 July 2025

 Exactly a year ago, Netiporn Sanesangkhom died of cardiac arrest after going on a prolonged hunger strike to protest against the jailing of political protesters.
 Netiporn — a leader of the Thalu Wang protest group — was charged with lèse-majesté, and had been released on bail only after a previous hunger strike of sixty-four days.
 Today, on the first anniversary of her death, Netiporn is being commemorated at Remembering Her, Remember Us (“บุ้ง เนติพร” วันที่เธอหายไป), an all-day event at Bangkok Art and Culture Centre.

 Rachata Thongruay’s half-hour documentary Hungry for Freedom, about Netiporn and her fellow hunger striker Nutthanit Duangmusit, will be shown as part of the event.
-Rachata interviewed Netiporn and Nutthanit while they were released on bail after their initial hunger strike.
+Rachata interviewed Netiporn and Nutthanit while they were out on bail after their initial hunger strike.
 Netiporn tells him: “I thought... do we really have to starve to death, before we get bail?”

 Hungry for Freedom